Barnard Castle Town Guide

 Local tips from us

-The castle is usually quietest early in the morning, especially outside school holidays.
-It is a lovely time to walk the walls and look over the river in peace.
+The castle is usually quietest earlier in the morning.
+It is a lovely time to wander the ruins and take in the views over the river without much noise or bustle.

-If you need a break from the town, the riverside paths and Flatts Wood feel like a different world.
-You can be among trees and nature within a few minutes of leaving the Cobbles.
+If you feel like stepping away from the town for a while, the riverside paths and Flatts Wood can feel like a different world.
+You can be among trees and nature within minutes of leaving the Cobbles.

-Parking on the Cobbles can fill up quickly on busy weekends and in summer.
-The nearby car parks at Galgate and Queen Street are good backup options and still only a short walk from the centre.
+Parking on the Cobbles can fill up quickly on busy weekends and during summer.
+If that happens, the nearby car parks at Galgate and Queen Street are easy alternatives and still only a short walk from the centre.

-If you visit the Bowes Museum, do not rush the grounds.
-The gardens are calm, easy to wander and feel like their own little escape even if you do not go into the galleries.
+When visiting the Bowes Museum, it is worth taking time to enjoy the grounds as well as the galleries.
+The gardens are calm and spacious, and feel like their own quiet escape even if you do not go inside.